 However, the film does not allow this to work entirely in it’s disfavour, again seeing an opportunity to demonstrate it’s incredible self-awareness.
 Within the movie, the Park’s numbers are dwindling because the world has got used to coexisting with dinosaurs.
 As Bryce Dallas Howard’s character put it’s (to paraphrase): ‘Kid’s nowadays look at a stegosaurus like it’s an elephant’.
 There are very obvious parallels to be drawn here with cinema goers desensitised to the thrill of photo-realistic cgi creatures; and both in universe and out people have to be drawn back to Jurassic World by something ‘bigger, louder and with more teeth’: The Indominus Rex.
 Ultimately however, the Indominus is beaten by the same Tyrannosaur from the first film: an act that scorns shallow studio efforts to make every film bigger and badder; and also rather unsubtly agrees with the fandom.
 Jurassic World agrees that it is not as good as the original.
 It knows that despite it’s best efforts, the corporate designed, genetically engineered Indominus Rex cannot defeat the superior, more genuine, original Tyrannosaurus Rex.
 Or to put it another way, the Indominus is killed by a team-up of the more 'legit' dinosaurs.
 The original will always win, no matter how close Jurassic World comes.
 At one point a character complains: ‘Hammond's original park was legit!
 They didn’t need hybrid dinosaurs!’
 It’s incredibly meta.
 Is he talking about the park within the film?
 Or the film itself?
 It doesn’t matter.

-Jurassic World is not a documentary, it is essentially a monster movie.
+Jurassic World even finds time to poke fun at palaeontologists complaining about it's supposedly inaccurate portrayal of some species of dinosaur.
+The film has found some controversy amongst scientists claiming it fails to recognise new discoveries about the creatures; particularly the now well-established idea that a lot of dinosaurs were covered with feathers.
+However, at the end of the day Jurassic World is not a documentary, it is essentially a monster movie.
 And It is not ashamed to put it's hands in the air and admit this.
 The movie agrees that it's dinosaurs are inaccurate; but it in fact shifts the blame for this off of itself and onto the audience.
 Under accusations of deliberately making the Indominus excessively violent and aggressive, Jurassic Park Geneticist Dr Henry Wu hits back by claiming that he has only done with the Indominus what he's always been doing.
 'Nothing in Jurassic World is natural!' he retorts.
 The audience expects dinosaurs to look big, scaly and scary.
 Nobody is scared of a giant chicken with claws.
 As Dr Wu puts it: 'we were going for cool, not realistic'.
 So were the directors of this film.

 ![]() |

-What Velociraptors actually looked like |
+| What Velociraptors actually looked like |

 Jurassic World did not have to go in this direction.
 Without such a tongue-in-cheek manner it would still likely have made a stupendous amount of money, and have been a solid if slightly forgettable affair.
 All it had to was be better than JP2 and JP3, and hit all the action movie tropes.
 Whilst the film easily achieves this, Jurassic World strives for more; and I cannot help but consider the deliberately self-conscious direction they did take a brilliant, daring and ballsy move from a major ‘tentpole’ movie.
 A risky move, that for me personally has payed off; and seemingly has payed off for fans the world over with the film having had the biggest opening weekend of all time; $500 million worldwide over a single weekend.
 Of course, this can largely be attributed to many factors: nostalgia for the franchise, amazing effects, solid acting etc. However I’d like to think a large part of what will hopefully be Jurassic World’s enduring success is thanks to it’s self-referential and self-deprecating character.